Norway – the geological genius that mesmerises

 you around every corner

+Travelling Norway in a motorhome is a dream come true for so many.
 I can imagine that Norway has always been on your list and stories of the awe-inspiring scenery has you reaching for your map.
 And then the enormity of this Nordic northern land hits you firmly between the eyes, as you see its scope on the atlas in front of you.
 Now questions tumble through your mind about the journey to reach this iconic destination and how to get around this land of deep fjords and 3D mountains.
 Uncertainty and doubt may cloud your enthusiasm as the shadow of fear creeps across your excitement.
-What if there was a place where you could get all the knowledge you needed to feel informed and confident about your adventures north?
+What if there was a place where you could get all the knowledge you needed for travelling to Norway in a motorhome, helping you feel informed and confident about your adventures north?

 Look no further – this series of blogs aims to demystify the plethora of information ‘out there’ in Google-land about getting to and moving around Norway.
 So sit back and feel the relaxation wash over you as you find your confidence for your impending trip.
 Our passion is helping you make that Norway trip a reality.

-In this blog, we focus on All things Travel.
+In this blog, we focus on how to specifically travel to Norway in a motorhome and cover All things Travel.
 We start with all the things you need to do before you leave home.
 Then factoring in things to do en route to Norway.
 And finally how to enjoy navigating around Norway using its ferry system, the road network, tunnels and tolls and overnight parking.
 For ease of planning, we have included relevant and helpful links in the text, which are highlighted in red and underlined.
 If you click on these, they will take you straight to that link in a new page where you can save it as part of your research.

 As this is such a mega blog with a stack of information, we have popped a Table of Contents below so you can jump around the post with ease.
 We hope this might help you navigate through the information.
 So if you’re ready – here we go.